 - Disastrously bad goaltending is more common than one might think.
 11% of NHL appearances are associated with a save percentage below 0.825, which (assuming the league average of 30 shots against per game) translates to over 5 goals allowed per game.
 In contrast, about 10% of all appearances have a Sv% of 0.975 or higher (in practice, these are all shutouts).
 In other words, single-game Sv% is frequently pretty far from a goalie’s average.

 - Slightly technical statistical note: this is why looking at the standard deviation of Sv% can be misleading and confusing.
 When you calculate the SD of Sv%, you’re not looking at the variation of single-game Sv%s from the mean Sv%: you’re looking at how all the 1′s and 0′s (representing saves and goals allowed) vary around the average.
-Once a goalie’s faced a few thousand shots, Sv% becomes harder to move, and the SD gets smaller*.
-At that point, however, the SD tells you nothing about the probability of a bad (or great) game.
-To drive it home: the SD for Sv% in my all-goalies dataset is 0.000428; almost 100% of the single-game save percentages in the data fall more than 2 SDs from the average.
+Once a goalie’s faced a few thousand shots, Sv% becomes harder to move, and the standard error gets smaller*.
+Yet this measure of variation tells you nothing about the probability of a bad (or great) game.

 - The “Quality Appearances” percentage suggests how tough it is to be an elite NHL goaltender.
 Only 5 goalies have given their teams a win probability over 50% in more than half their starts; they include Henrik Lundqvist (widely considered the best goalie in hockey), multiple Vezina winner and (bafflingly) current free agent Tim Thomas, and three of the best young goalies in the sport in Tuukka Rask, Cory Schneider, and Braden Holtby.
 Just missing that 50% threshold are two more goaltenders generally regarded as outstanding: Tomas Vokoun (49.4%) and Roberto Luongo (49.2%).